SamTush/portfolio/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Microverse for the wonderful opportunity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>